June 9, 2020 9 Ways to Leverage the Data You Collect From Your Fans

 #9: Analyze and Learn

 Perhaps one of the most valuable ways to use your data is for analyzing and learning purposes.
 Look at your lead data through an analytical lens.
-These are the direct results of your Campaign.
-The amount and the quality of the responses is a good indicator of success.
-This information can also help drive the decisions and goals for your next Campaign.
+These are the direct results of your campaign.
+The number and the quality of the responses is a good indicator of success.
+This information can also help drive the decisions and goals for your next campaign.
 Didn’t get the responses you wanted?
 Try changing the language on your form, or asking questions in a different way (such as using checkboxes instead of a dropdown menu).